Available Tax Forms

 partner

-Net income amount from line 23600 of the return 1
+Net income from line 23600 of the return (or the amount you would have

 Total of the universal child care benefit (UCCB) repayment (line 21300